 "Thanks, ojiisan!"
 This was with a bright smile.
 "Oh, and thanks for that kunai, too!
 That's really cool!
 I'm going to get so I can hit the target with it every time!"

 The Hokage smiled.
-Naruto's brand of enthusiasm was infectious, and a welcome counterpoint to the usual icily or shoutingly political squabbles that were most of the rest of his interactions.
+Naruto's brand of enthusiasm was infectious, and a welcome counterpoint to the icy or furious political squabbles that were so many of the rest of his interactions.
 "That's good, Naruto.
 But don't take it to the Academy, okay?"

 Naruto frowned.
-"Ne, why not?
+"Why not?
 It feels so much better than the Academy ones!"

 The Hokage leaned forwards, as if imparting a secret.
 "Ah, but Naruto, if you get really, really good with the Academy kunai, how good do you think you'll be with this better one?"
 Naruto brightened considerably at that.